Toward Multimodal Image-to-Image Translation: Multimodal Image-to-Image Translation

-In the unconditional GAN setting, it has been observed that using samples both from random $\z$ and encoded vector $\E(\B)$ help further improves the results~\citep{larsen2016vaegan}.
+In the unconditional GAN setting, \citet{larsen2016vaegan} observe that using samples from both the prior $\mathcal{N}(0,I)$ and encoded $\E(\B)$ distributions further improves results.
 Hence, we also report one variant which is the full objective shown above (Equation~\ref{eq:L}), but without the reconstruction loss on the latent space $\mathcal{L}_1^{\text{latent}}$.
-We call it \cvaeganp, as it is based on \cvaegan with additional loss $\mathcal{L}_{\text{GAN}}(G, D)$, that encourages the discriminator to also see the randomly generated samples.
+We call it \cvaeganp, as it is based on \cvaegan with an additional loss $\mathcal{L}_{\text{GAN}}(G, D)$, which allows the discriminator to see randomly drawn samples from the prior.